ewalke19/PHYS4840/Final Project/README.md

                                 garden_count * e
                             )

-                            # Check if the total cost is within the budget
+                            # Check if the total time is within the limit
                             if total_time <= max_time:
                                 spare_time = max_time - total_time
                                 combinations.append(